+Is it time to call it quits?
 An odd question, right?
-Firstly given that we are just in the first month of the new year when so many people are tackling new goals and ambitions for 2015 and secondly, given that I am someone who is all about setting life visions, achieving goals and having the discipline to follow through – especially when things are hard and challenging.
+Given that I am someone who is all about setting life visions, achieving goals and having the discipline to follow through – especially when things are hard and challenging.

 But I have good reason to ask this of you now.